SKantar/CInterpreter/interpreter/__builtins__/README.md

 # C Libraries

-This package contains supported C libraries
+This package contains supported C libraries in this interpreter.
+Only libraries written here and functions inside them are allowed.